Updated Mar 01, 2026

 • Test and Deploy: Verify syncing, offline functionality, and user roles.
 Publish as a web app or submit to app stores for mobile deployment.

 Adalo simplifies app creation by allowing you to build once and deploy to both iOS and Android app stores without rebuilding.
-This approach saves time and money, making it ideal for businesses looking to streamline workflows or test ideas.
-Keep in mind, Google Sheets works best for datasets under 50,000 rows and can handle up to 10 million cells.
+This approach saves time and money, making it ideal for businesses looking to streamline workflows or test MVP app development ideas.
+With paid plans offering unlimited database records and no usage-based charges, you won't face surprise bills as your app grows.
+Keep in mind that Google Sheets works best for datasets under 50,000 rows and can handle up to 10 million cells—but Adalo's infrastructure can scale well beyond that when you're ready to migrate to a full database.

 6-Step Process to Build an App Using Google Sheets as Database